Eduard Shevardnadze: National politics and resignation

 At the 25th Congress of the Communist Party of the Soviet Union (CPSU) in 1976, Shevardnadze gave a speech in which he called general secretary Leonid Brezhnev "vozhd" (leader), a term previously reserved for Joseph Stalin.
 His adulation was only surpassed by that of Andrei Kirilenko and Heydar Aliyev.
 As Yegor Ligachev later said, Shevardnadze never contradicted a general secretary.
-During Brezhnev's last days, Shevardnadze publicly endorsed Konstantin Chernenko's candidature for the General Secretaryship and called him a "great theoretician".
+During Brezhnev's last days, Shevardnadze publicly endorsed Konstantin Chernenko's candidature for the General Secretaryship and called him a "great theoretician."
 However, when it became clear that the secretaryship would not go to Chernenko but to Yuri Andropov, Shevardnadze swiftly revised his position and gave his support to Andropov.
-Shevardnadze became the first Soviet republican head to offer his gratitude to the newly elected leader; in turn, Andropov quickly signalled his appreciation and his support for some of the reforms pioneered by Shevardnadze.
-According to Andropov's biographers the anti-corruption drive he launched was inspired by Shervardnadze's Georgian anti-corruption campaign.
+Shevardnadze became the first Soviet republican head to offer his gratitude to the newly elected leader; in turn, Andropov quickly signaled his appreciation and his support for some of the reforms pioneered by Shevardnadze.
+According to Andropov's biographers, the anti-corruption drive he launched was inspired by Shevardnadze's Georgian anti-corruption campaign.
 When Andropov died, Shevardnadze again became an avid supporter of Chernenko's candidature for the General Secretaryship.

 When Chernenko died, Shevardnadze became a strong supporter of Mikhail Gorbachev's leadership candidature.
 Shevardnadze became a member of the Central Committee (CC) of the CPSU in 1976, and in 1978 was promoted to the rank of non-voting candidate member of the Soviet Political Bureau (Politburo).
-His chance came in 1985, when the veteran Soviet Minister of Foreign Affairs Andrei Gromyko left that post for the largely ceremonial position of Chairman of the Presidium of the Supreme Soviet of the Soviet Union (official head of state).
+His chance came in 1985, when the veteran Soviet Minister of Foreign Affairs Andrei Gromyko left that post for the largely ceremonial position of chairman of the Presidium of the Supreme Soviet of the Soviet Union (official head of state).
 The de facto leader, Communist Party general secretary Mikhail Gorbachev, appointed Shevardnadze to replace Gromyko as Minister of Foreign Affairs, thus consolidating Gorbachev's circle of relatively young reformers.